About the award

 Honoring the legacy of our predecessors, it is our duty and calling in this era of great change to create an arena for free speech, and to produce the agents who will advance the exercise of high-minded debate.

-This is the aspiration of the Ishibashi Tanzan Memorial Journalism Award.
+This is the aspiration of the Waseda Journalism Award in memory of Ishibashi Tanzan.

 The award aims to identify journalists contributing to the culture and the public good, thereby nurturing the development of conscientious critics and expanding the arena of free speech.